rafaelinacioo/rasa_instagram/README.md

-# **Deployment of the rasa chatbot on Instagram**
+# **Rasa chatbot on Instagram**

 ## **Overview**

-This document is intended to help you deploy your rasa Chatbot (Custom Connectors), on an Instagram page.
+This document is intended to help you to deploy your rasa Chatbot (Custom Connectors), for Instagram.

 ## **Instagram Setup**